rootstrap/tech-guides/python/README.md

 ### Maximum Line Length

-Limit all lines to a maximum of 79 characters.
+Limit all lines to a maximum of 79 characters for open source projects and 120 characters for internal ones.

 For flowing long blocks of text with fewer structural restrictions (docstrings or comments), the line length should be limited to 72 characters.